Here is what you need to know about getting tested for COVID-19.

 How much does testing cost?

-The charge for a COVID-19 lab test is $150.
-If you have insurance, that company will be billed.
+For the diagnostic test: MU Health Care uses several diagnostic lab tests to detect COVID-19 infection and antibodies.
+Learn more about our COVID-19 test prices.
+If you have insurance, your insurance company will be billed for the diagnostic test.
 At this time, there is no co-pay or co-insurance.
+If your insurance denies the claim, you will receive a bill.
 If you do not have insurance, there is no charge.